DaniilIgnatev/ResearchProject/README.md

 ## Software + Hardware

-Vivado quite often does not allow you to synthesise a project created on another computer.
+Vivado quite often does not allow to synthesise a project created on another computer.
 That is why you may have a problem with using an existing project "SK9822_ZTurn_30x2LEDs".

+### Vivado

 These steps describe how to create your own "SK9822_ZTurn_30x2LEDs" project from scratch: